-Summer Study at Other Colleges and Universities
+Study at Other Colleges and Universities

-Students are urged to consult with their advisor or major professors about studies to be taken in other colleges and universities during the summer.
-Benedictine College usually will accept credits earned at other regionally accredited institutions but does not include these in the calculation of the student's cumulative grade point average.
+Students are urged to consult with their advisor or major professors about courses to be taken at other colleges or universities.
+Benedictine College usually will accept credits earned at other regionally accredited institutions but does not include these credits in the calculation of the student's cumulative grade point average.
 Refer to transferology.com to see if and how courses will transfer to Benedictine College.
 The Registrar's approval is sometimes a prerequisite for admission to programs at other colleges and universities.
-An exception to this is courses taken through the College Consortium/Acedeum, in which case grades, as well as credits, are transferred in to Benedictine College.
-A course taken at Benedictine College may not be repeated at another college or university for a higher grade or any other purpose.
+An exception to this is courses taken through Acadeum, in which case grades, as well as credits and gpa, are transferred in to Benedictine College.
+A course taken at Benedictine College may not be repeated at another college or university for a higher grade or any other purpose unless it is through Acadeum.
+(See "Repeating a Course" above.)